quarkquartet/hexo-back-up/source/_posts/AS-Physics.md

 **Remember**:
 - The speed is not changed, but the direction of motion is always changing: they are always along the tangential direction of the circle.
-- The direction of the acceleration is always changing: always pointing to the center.
+- The direction of the acceleration is always *changing*: always pointing to the center.
 The magnitude is constant.

 To describe the circular motion, we need to get used to a new unit: the *radian*.
 We know that for a angle at the center of a circle, the arc length that corresponds to this angle is proportional to it: $l \propto \theta$.
 We also know that $l \propto r$.
 So we define the radian unit so that $l=r\theta$.
 For example, a whole angle, $360^\circ$, corresponds to a whole circle.
 So $360^\circ = 2\pi \ \rm rad$.